freenet/web/hugo-site/content/_index.md

 #### Status {{<yesterday-date>}}

-For the past two weeks we've been [working](https://github.com/freenet/freenet-core/pull/1131) on a refactor of part of the transport code to address a bug that would have negatively impacted the user experience by preventing peers from connecting to each other.
+For the past few weeks we've been [working](https://github.com/freenet/freenet-core/pull/1131) on a refactor of part of the transport code to address a bug that would have negatively impacted the user experience by preventing peers from connecting to each other.